 HIV Paediatric case study films for teaching in Africa

-The videos throughout pose questions about potential diagnosis and treatment.
-Answers are not in the films themselves, but in accompanying notes (DOWNLOAD) which can be updated to accommodate changes in guidelines and treatment, or adapted to different settings.
-Notes covering all the cases can be downloaded from the individual film pages.
+Answers are not in the films themselves, but are in accompanying notes which can be updated by users to accommodate changes in guidelines and treatment, or adapted to different settings.
+Notes covering each case can be downloaded from the individual film pages.

-Another eight case study films are currently being edited.
+Another seven case study films are currently being edited.
 They are being used on courses given by PENTA (Paediatric European Network for the Treatment of AIDS).

 Daniel has all the opportunistic infections associated with HIV.
 He has TB, candida and severe malnutrition.
 But his rapid tests come back negative and a DNA/PCR gets lost at the lab.
 What do you do?